Short-term health plans in Tennessee

 - UnitedHealthcare/Golden Rule

-Another insurer, United States Fire Insurance Company, had filed plans in late 2019 for a new short-term product, but the filing was withdrawn in 2020 (see SERFF filing number CRUM-132087302; the filing notes include numerous details from the Tennessee Department of Commerce and Insurance regarding specific requirements that the Department enforces for short-term health insurance plans).
+Another insurer, United States Fire Insurance Company, filed plans in late 2019 for a new short-term product, but the filing was withdrawn in 2020 (see SERFF filing number CRUM-132087302; the filing notes include numerous details from the Tennessee Department of Commerce and Insurance regarding specific requirements that the Department enforces for short-term health insurance plans).

 Who can get short-term health insurance in Tennessee?

-Short-term health insurance plans can be purchased in Tennessee by applicants who can meet the underwriting guidelines the insurers use.
+Short-term health insurance plans can be purchased in Tennessee by applicants who meet the underwriting guidelines the insurers use.
 In general, this means being under 65 years old (some insurers put the age limit at 64 years) and in fairly good health.

 If you’re in need of health insurance coverage in Tennessee, your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
 There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Tennessee.
 These plans are purchased on a month-to-month basis, so you can enroll in one (with a premium subsidy if you’re eligible) even if you’re only going to need it for a few months before another policy takes effect.